devcarlosperez/CanAccesible/docs/technologies.md

 - **ESLint**: Linting tool to identify and report patterns in JavaScript/React code, ensuring consistency and avoiding errors.
 - **Postman**: For testing REST API endpoints during development.
 - **Cross-env**: Tool to set environment variables across different operating systems (Windows/Linux) consistently.
+- **Docker & Docker Compose**: Containerization platform used to run the OpenLDAP server in an isolated environment, ensuring consistent deployment and easy setup for development.